 Pressure Washer Wands

-Pressure washer wands are inherently vulnerable because they’re tubes by nature and need to be light enough to effectively manipulate.
-An unfortunate offshoot here is that they’re also prone to bending, pinching, or flat-out breaking off if they get stepped on.
+Pressure washer wands are inherently vulnerable because they’re tubes by nature and need to be light enough for you to effectively manipulate them.
+However, an unfortunate offshoot here is that they’re prone to bending, pinching, or flat-out breaking off if you accidentally step on them.

-The best way to avoid damage is to hang the wand off the ground when you’re not using it and try to avoid leaning it against the wall or trailer.
+The best way to avoid damage is to hang the wand off the ground when you’re not using it.
+What’s more, try to avoid leaning it against the wall or trailer.

-When you do need to replace it, you once again must heed the PSI rating.
-Stick with the same diameter tube and quick connect nozzles (most are a 1/4-inch tube with 1/4-inch QC), and you shouldn’t have any problems.
+When you do need to replace it, you must heed the PSI rating.
+So, stick with the same diameter tube and quick connect nozzles (most are a 1/4-inch tube with 1/4-inch QC), and you shouldn’t have any problems.

-The last thing to look for is the connection to your spray gun.
+Lastly, you need to take note of the connection to your spray gun.
 Make sure your threads match.
 Most are M22 connections, and you can always double-check your manual to be sure.

 On a Well for Your Water Supply?

 Most pressure washers need a pressurized water supply, even though the pump and the engine take it to another level.
-Water coming from well pumps often doesn’t have enough pressure, which might affect how it works (or doesn’t work) with some pressure washers.
-Consult your manual to be sure, and email the manufacturer if it’s not clear.
+Water coming from well pumps often lacks adequate pressure, which might affect how it works with some pressure washers.
+Consult your manual to be sure, and, if it’s unclear, email the manufacturer.

-We know these articles are pretty long, but there are a lot of relevant topics and scenarios.
-You may not be able to tell here judging from the length, but there were actually some things we had to leave out for the sake of time and space.
-If you have any questions, comments, or want to give us a shout-out about your favorite pressure washer, feel free to leave them in the comments below!
+We know these articles are pretty long, however, there are a lot of relevant topics and scenarios.
+Judging by the length, you may not be able to tell here, but there are actually things we had to leave out for the sake of time and space.

 Why You Can Trust OPE Reviews

-The end result is information you can trust because of the editorial, scientific, and real-world consumer and professional experience we collectively utilize each and every time we write about outdoor power equipment.
+The end result is information you can trust because of the editorial, scientific, and real-world professional know-how we collectively utilize each and every time we pick up and test outdoor power equipment or research a topic.